 The construction company, a Public Sector Unit is in the business of engineering, civil, mechanical products aiming to provide services through a range of modern construction equipment with a high degree of expertise.
 The company had been implementing several CSR programmes as per the DPE guideline until the enactment of the Companies Act 2013 section 135.

-The objective of the programmes were to address the basic needs and improving the quality of life of the deprived, under-privileged, neglected and weaker sections of the society.
+The objective of the programmes was to address the basic needs and improving the quality of life of the deprived, underprivileged, neglected and weaker sections of the society.
 As per the CSR strategy, the focuses of CSR programmes were livelihood, sanitation & hygiene and environment.

 Our team started working on the challenges by preparing questionnaires for survey depending on the type of project, objective, target beneficiaries etc. The impact assessment process included making a detailed organisational study starting from conducting survey of the beneficiaries for collecting relevant information and performance data, onsite inspection, observation and interaction with respective departments for identification and collation of relevant information.
 The data were analysed through statistical data analysis which led to the impact of each of the programmes on the beneficiaries.